AI is Here. And It's About to Rip the Walls Off Creativity.

 For generations, creativity has been gatekept.
 "You need this degree."
 "You need these connections."
 "You need years of technical training."
 As a creative director who has worked in this industry for years, I've seen firsthand how arbitrary many of these barriers can be.

 AI doesn't care where you're from.
 Doesn't care about your bank account.
 Doesn't give a shit about your lack of formal education or your background.
-AI just says, "Show me what's in your head, and I'll help you bring it to life."
+AI just says, "Okay… what's in your head?" and then suddenly there's a thing.

 That's not just convenient.
 That's revolutionary.

 I know we're all scared — I am too sometimes.
 We worry about jobs, about authenticity, about losing something essentially human.
 These fears are real.
-But alongside them, I feel this visceral, almost dizzying excitement.
-It's like standing at the edge of something so vast your mind can barely comprehend it.
+But alongside them, I feel this visceral, almost electric(?) excitement.
+It's like standing at the edge of of a cliff and being terrified, but still kind of leaning over to take a peek.

-There's this sensation — this tingling, electric feeling in your chest — when you watch something you imagined materialize before your eyes in minutes.
-It's like the first time you fell in love or saw the ocean or held your creation in your hands.
+There's this bubbly sensation when you watch something you imagined materialize before your eyes in minutes.
 Your brain can't quite process that this is really happening.

-For our entire lives, we've accepted that most people's creative visions will die inside them.
+For our entire lives, we've accepted that most people's creative visions will die with them.
+The gap between idea and reality was too wide.
+Now the gap is… weirdly small.
 We nod sympathetically when someone says, "I had this incredible idea once" because we understand the gap between imagination and execution was simply too vast for most to cross.
 That world is ending.
 We're entering an age where the only limit is what you can imagine.

 Think about the songwriter trapped in the body of someone who never learned an instrument.
 The visual artist with tremors in their hands.
 The storyteller with dyslexia who struggles to write.
 The designer who couldn't break into the industry because they didn't know the right people.